Nekyro/Yamil-Serrano/README.md

-# Hi there, I'm Yamil Serrano 👋
+# Welcome to My Profile! 🎉👋

+Hey there! 🎉 You’ve just stumbled upon my GitHub profile repository, where I share a little bit about myself.

-I'm a **Computer Science and Software Engineering student** at the University of Puerto Rico, Mayagüez, passionate about programming, electronics, and robotics.
-I'm actively seeking internship, Coops and research opportunities where I can apply my skills in real-world projects.
+I'm Yamil Serrano, a tech enthusiast and aspiring software engineer from the University of Puerto Rico, Mayagüez.
+Here, you'll find my passions for programming, electronics, and robotics, all wrapped up in one cozy place.

+Dive in to explore my skills, projects, and all the cool things I’m working on.
+Whether you’re here to collaborate, learn, or just say hi, I’m excited to connect!
+Let’s create something amazing together! 🚀
-🔧 **Skills:**
+## 🔧 Skills:
 - Backend Development
 - Robotics and Hardware Integration
 - Electronics Projects